Here’s a recipe for Pilgrim Pork Chops. These pork chops turn out moist as can be, and they’re topped with a very flavorful and velvety, cream sauce.

 Yield: 4 servings

 Prep Time: 25 minutes

 Pork Chops with Creamy Apple Cranberry Sauce

-*You can sub apple juice for the apple cider, but I liked the extra spice that the cider imparted into the sauce.
+- You can sub apple juice for the apple cider, but I like the extra spice that the cider imparts into the sauce.

 Baked Apple Cider Doughnuts Next Post »